 Using a Bidirectional RNN in Practice

-The idea is that you have two RNN going on.
-You have the forward RNN as before that encodes the sentence left to right.
+The idea is that you have two RNNs going on.
+You have the forward RNN as before that encodes the sentence from left to right.
 Then separately, you also have a backward RNN.
-This has completely separate weights to the forward RNN.
+This has completely separate weights from the forward RNN.
 The backward RNN is just doing the same thing except that it’s encoding the sequence from right to left.
 So each of the hidden states is computed based on the one to the right.
-Then finally, you just take the hidden states from the two RNN and then you concatenate them together and you’ve got your final kind of representations.
+Then finally, you just take the hidden states from the two RNNs, and then you concatenate them together and you’ve got your final kind of representations.

 model_multi_bi = tf.keras.Sequential() model_multi_bi.add(tf.keras.layers.Embedding(vocab_size, 16)) model_multi_bi.add(tf.keras.layers.Bidirectional(tf.keras.layers.LSTM(32,return_sequences=True))) model_multi_bi.add(tf.keras.layers.Bidirectional(tf.keras.layers.LSTM(32,return_sequences=True))) model_multi_bi.add(tf.keras.layers.Bidirectional(tf.keras.layers.LSTM(32))) model_multi_bi.add(tf.keras.layers.Dense(1, activation=tf.nn.sigmoid)) model_multi_bi.compile(optimizer='adam', loss='binary_crossentropy', metrics=['acc'])